lexDAO/SmartCo/contracts/SmartCoOperatingAgreement.md

 **CAPITAL CONTRIBUTIONS**

 **2.1 Initial Contributions**.
 The initial and other contributions of the Members and those subsequently admitted as Members shall be set forth in *Schedule 1* as amended from time to time.
-Contributions shall be made in ether, USDC, DAI, digital assets, cryptocurrencies and/or equivalent work as determined by the Members. {{Series => Contributions by members among Series shall be set forth in *Schedule 2* as amended from time to time.}}
+Contributions shall be made in ether, USDC, DAI, digital assets, cryptocurrencies and/or equivalent work as determined by the Members.
+Contributions by members among Series shall be set forth in *Schedule 2* as amended from time to time.

 **2.2 Additional Contributions**.
 No Member shall be obligated to make any additional contribution to the Smart Company's capital without the consent of the Members as provided in this Agreement.